Home Public Interest Kamakhya Temple: Transgender Persons Allege Discrimination

 Kamakhya Temple: Discrimination Allegations

 In a troubling reflection of societal biases, Sonia, a transgender woman from Guwahati, speaks out against the discrimination allegedly faced by her community when attempting to access the revered Kamakhya Temple in Assam.
 “We are tortured by the local police here and are not allowed to enter the temple most of the time.
-Even during the Navratri festivities, when everyone else can pray, some of us are turned away,” she laments.
+Even during the Navratri festivities, when everyone else could pray, some of us were turned away,” she laments.

 Sonia’s grievances echo a broader narrative of exclusion that continues to permeate many aspects of life for transgender persons in India.
 The Kamakhya Temple, an important pilgrimage site dedicated to Goddess Kamakhya, symbolises not just spiritual reverence but also the need for social acceptance.
 While it serves as a hub for worship within the Shakti Peetha tradition, the members of the transgender community allege that the temple’s doors remain closed to those who seek solace in its sacred precincts simply because of their identity.